| | | | | | |

 X marks the spot…if we only knew where we were!

-We are traveling in Mongolia with a map that is 5 years old.
-This normally wouldn’t be that big of a deal, but in a country where roads are only dirt and they change every season as new tracks are made, this IS a big deal.
-Every day we start off confident of our direction.
-Then about 30 minutes later a plague of doubt drifts into the car – sort of like the Angel of Death creeping into Egyptian streets via a glowing green cloud in the movie The Ten Commandments.
+We are traveling in Mongolia with a map that is five years old.
+This normally wouldn’t be that big of a deal, but in a country where roads are only dirt, and they change every season as new tracks are made, this IS a big deal.
+Every day, we start off confident in our direction.
+Then, about 30 minutes later, a plague of doubt drifts into the car – sort of like the Angel of Death creeping into Egyptian streets via a glowing green cloud in the movie The Ten Commandments.

 Learn about the Mongolia nomad culture first-hand